 About the Center

 The Center for Celiac Research and Treatment is dedicated to improving the quality of life for patients with celiac disease, while learning the cause of the disease and finding a cure.
 The Center provides comprehensive clinical care and long-term support for adults and children who suffer from celiac disease.
 Celiac disease, a genetically based autoimmune disease, affects 1 out of every 133 people in the United States.
-Learn more about the mission of the Center for Celiac Research & Treatment.
+Learn more about the mission of the Center for Celiac Research and Treatment.

 Celiac Disease Research

-Center scientists are working to develop a cure and an alternative treatment to the gluten free diet.
+Center scientists are working to develop a cure and an alternative treatment to the gluten-free diet.
 In addition, the Center is investigating possible links between celiac disease and other autoimmune diseases.

-Center Currently Recruiting Newborns to study Celiac Disease
+Center Currently Recruiting Newborns to Study Celiac Disease

 Mucosal Immunology and Biology Research Center

 The Mucosal Immunology and Biology Research Center (MIBRC) conducts basic research in the field of mucosal immunology.
-Currently, nine primary investigators work on related issues ranging from Salmonella food poisoning to intestinal inflammatory diseases and the associated immune-mediated conditions.
+Currently, primary investigators work on related issues ranging from Salmonella food poisoning to intestinal inflammatory diseases and the associated immune-mediated conditions.
 Learn more about the Mucosal Immunology and Biology Research Center.

 Meet the Team